A Review of People Power: The Community Organizing Tradition of Saul Alinsky

 St. Philips In the Hills

-Paul Buckwalter is an Episcopal Priest and community organizer.
+Paul Buckwalter was a Episcopal Priest and community organizer.
 He organized in Cincinnati for 10 years where he was cited by CINCINNATI MAGAZINE, as "one of the city's most expert organizers".
 He has worked in Arizona both as a parish priest and community organizer with Arizona Interfaith Network, an IAF affiliate.
 He was the first organizer in Yuma and North Arizona, and served as a leader in the formation of the Pima County Interfaith Council, and the Southern Arizona Interfaith Council.
 He lives in Tucson, AZ.